 Install a Vehicle Immobilizer

-A device that kills your ignition can come in handy when a crook gets behind the wheel of your car.
+A device that kills your ignition can come in handy if a crook gets behind the wheel of your car.

 According to the NHTSA website, mentioned earlier, “These prevent thieves from bypassing a vehicle’s ignition system and hot-wiring the vehicle.
 Some incorporate computer chips in ignition keys or disable the flow of electricity or fuel to the engine.”

-You can pick up a vehicle immobilizer on Amazon starting at $11.
+You can pick up a vehicle immobilizer on Amazon starting at around $13.

-Another device that can come in handy, after your vehicle is stolen is a vehicle tracker.
+Another device that could come in handy after your vehicle is stolen is a vehicle tracker.

 AAA says on its website, “Signing up for a GPS-based or other location vehicle tracking system is one of the best ways to locate a stolen vehicle.”